Expert-Guided Inverse Optimization for Convex Constraint Inference: Methodology

 \subsection{Problem Definition}

 Let $\cI$ be the set of all constraints in a forward optimization problem.
 We denote the set of known nonlinear and linear constraints by $\cN$ and $\cL$, respectively, and the set of unknown nonlinear and linear constraints to be inferred by and $\cNt$ and $\cLt$, respectively.
 Note that $\cN \cup \cL \cup \cNt \cup \cLt = \cI$ and $\cN, \cL,\cNt, \cLt$ are mutually exclusive sets.
 We note that the known constraints are a trusted subset of the guidelines that need to be satisfied by all future solutions, which can potentially be an empty set.
-Assume that decision variable is $\bx \in \mathbb{R}^m$.
-Let $f(\bx; \bc)$ and $g_n(\bx; \,\bq_n), \, \forall \cN$ be differentiable convex and concave functions on $\bx$, respectively.
+Assume that the decision variable is $\bx \in \mathbb{R}^m$. \changemarker{Consider a rational decision maker with a differentiable monotone convex objective function $f(\bx; \bc)$ and let $g_n(\bx; \,\bq_n), \, \forall \cN$ be differentiable concave functions on $\bx$}.
 The convex forward optimization (FO) model can be formulated as: